Luanbfar/blockchain/README.md

 - **Security**: Implement cryptographic techniques to secure the blockchain.
 - **Consensus Algorithm**: Ensure all participants agree on the blockchain's state.
 - **Wallet**: Generate and manage public and private keys for transactions.

+## Usage

+In order to run the application, the files inside the dependecies folder must be added to the project's classpath.